 I AM NOT USING THE POOL, WHY DO I HAVE TO PAY FOR ITS MAINTENANCE?

 In Italy, the condominio is governed by law and co-ownership of the common areas is mandatory.
-Sorry, you cannot give up your right on common parts for not paying the costs!
+Sorry, you cannot give up your right on common parts to avoid paying the costs!

 WILL CONDOMINIUM CHARGES COVER THE MAINTENANCE OF MY PRIVATE GARDEN?